ariatemplates/editors-tools/ultimate-poc/resources/app/README.md

 Make the server module from the std library official or bring it back here.

+### RPC

+* Check how specifying modules work, this uses a relative path, and can be intersting for other purposes
+* Be able to specify a module not only by path, but directly with the module itself (in fact I think it's already possible!)
+* Be able to specify multiple names for a module

 ### Logging

 Improve the logging system.